autoatml/autoplex/docs/user/jobflowremote.md

 8. `jf flow info flow_id` (shows the jobs of a certain flow)
 9. `jf flow -h` or `jf job -h` for checking other options

+In case your remote cluster connection is broken or lost, it is crucial to restart the jobflow-remote runner [(fist stop/kill, then start)](#getting-started).
+Job states that are `REMOTE_ERROR`, `FAILED` or inconsistent because of this, can be fixed be force.rerunning the respective jobs by `jf job rerun -f -s STATE`.

 # Some useful links

 1. Check slurm.py for finding different available options you can set for resources dict [here](https://github.com/Matgenix/qtoolkit/tree/develop/src/qtoolkit/io)